 The Queensland approach is complementary to the Australian Government’s RMF Plastics Technology stream program guidelines and provided additional information to applicants to shape project proposals that align with the Queensland Government’s identified priority areas for investment.

-• Under the Federation Funding Agreement – Environment and co-funding arrangements, the Queensland Government will administer the program for Queensland-based projects through the Department of State Development, Infrastructure, Local Government and Planning.
+• Under the Federation Funding Agreement – Environment and co-funding arrangements, the Queensland Government will administer the program for Queensland-based projects through the Department of State Development, Infrastructure and Planning.

 • The Queensland Government sought private sector proposals for plastics recycling projects that align with one of three identified priority areas for investment.